jack-driscoll/jack-driscoll.github.io/github.md

 ```

 Save the file and go to `username.github.io` and shit yourself.
 You just made a webpage.
 Now, [learn `markdown`](https://www.markdownguide.org/), it's honestly easy.
 Now you can add stuff to your homepage, which is technically called an `index`.

+## Enable GitHub Pages

+In order to make the site live, you need to [enable GitHub Pages](https://github.com/tomcam/least-github-pages/blob/master/docs/enable-github-pages.md)  **This will put your site on the internet** and in a couple minutes it will be accessible from `https://username.github.io`.
+Congratulations, you made your first website!

 ## How did I do this?
 I don't know HTML or CSS and I have no idea what I just did...hold me, I'm scared